50.005 Computer System Engineering¶

 - End-to-end network performance (e.g., loss, throughput, and delay) and impact on network applications

 - Network security: applied cryptography; key certification; confidentiality, integrity, authentication, and availability; types of network attacks; design of secure network protocols

 - Network naming and addressing; DNS as a scalable and distributed infrastructure for name resolution in the Internet

 - Client-server network programming; HTTP and the World Wide Web

-Follow him on GitHub and give him your messages of appreciation!
+Follow her on GitHub and give her your messages of appreciation!